What is Brimstone?

 What is thermal modification?

-Thermally modified (TMW or TMT for short) is the produced by super heating timber to temperatures of between 160° and 210°.
+Thermally modified (TMW or TMT for short) is produced by super heating timber to temperatures of between 160° and 210°.
 There are various processes, but the end goal remains extreme heat without the wood catching fire!

 The thermal modification process does not involve any chemicals and penetrates to the core of the timber.